中断处理

 and continue to do it from the place where we left off in the last part.
 First thing which is related to the interrupts and exceptions handling is the setup of the #PF

-or page fault handler with the early_trap_pf_init
+or handler with the early_trap_pf_init

 function.
 Let's start from it.